 A Reason to Write: Words are powerful.
 They can change attitudes and destinations, influence how one views a situation, or how one completes a project.
-A writer has as many reasons to write as a reader has to read.
+A writer is a teacher, a creator of thoughts and imagination...

 Literary Creation: A writer's view of the world is quite different from that of others.
 In his eyes small details and otherwise unnoticed events become highlighted and transform themselves into words not necessarily fitting the image that was seen.
-The imagination is unleashed and refuses to acknowledge boundaries.
+The imagination is unleashed and refuses to acknowledge preconceived ideals or boundaries.

 Writing a Recipe Article: Everyone has a family recipe that receives compliments each time it is served.
 This is the perfect recipe to share online.
 Next time you are cooking keep your camera by your side and snap photos as you prepare your work of art.
 People love to discover a new or unique dish they can prepare for their family and yours just may be an online hit.

 In the land of folklore and fantasy it is accurate to say that any creature can exist, any scenario can occur, and any wish, dream, or ideal can indeed come true.
 This is a realm where all things are possible and all things possible can dissolve into a pool of improbability.
 Fantasy, editorial, romance, biography, or recipes no matter which venue or theme you work in these tips and tricks may help you discover new inspiration or perspective.

 Fiction Writing Techniques: Simply defined fiction is not true and the characters that play within it are not really experiencing what is being portrayed in the story line.
 Fiction is a fabrication derived from the writer's imagination.

 Finding Free Photos, Pictures, and Clip Art: There are thousands of free online photos available to those who work online.
 For a variety of image styles these websites are my favorites.
 They provide a selection of high quality, public domain, and copyright free images.